seek-oss/crackle/README.md

+> [!WARNING]
+> This repo has been archived and all packages have been deprecated.
+Consider using [tsdown](https://tsdown.dev/) for bundling packages instead instead of `@crackle/cli`.
+All other packages under the `@crackle` scope have no direct replacement.

 # 💥 Crackle <!-- omit in toc -->

 _A build tool for apps and packages, static and server-rendered sites.
 Built on [Vite], [Rollup] and [esbuild]._